pyca/cryptography/docs/exceptions.rst

     This is raised when the verify method of a one time password function's computed token does not match the expected token.

+.. class:: UnsupportedAsymmetricPadding

+    This is raised when the chosen asymmetric padding is not supported by the backend.